Revelation 21-22:5. The city that God has prepared for those who seek him. Its gates are open, and the nations learn to live by its light.

-As the nations eat of the spiritual fruit of the tree, their lives will be prolonged (Prov 3:16-18); as they apply its leaves, they will be healed of their diseases.
+As the nations eat from the spiritual fruit of the tree, their lives will be prolonged (Prov 3:16-18); as they apply its leaves, they will be healed of their diseases.

 In physical reality there will also be a river, flowing from the south side of the temple eastward and providing water for every kind of fruit tree (Ezek 47:1ff).
 It will get progressively deeper, debouching at the valley north of the Dead Sea (Joel 3:18).
-The Dead Sea will become fresh.
-Fishermen will stand on its shores and fish there.
+The Dead Sea will become fresh, and fishermen standing on its shores will fish there.
 One might also venture an allegorical interpretation.
-When Solomon built the first Temple, the river was only ankle-deep; a thousand years later, it was knee-deep; a thousand years later, it was waist-deep.
+When Solomon built the first Temple, the river was only ankle-deep; a thousand years later, it was knee-deep; a thousand years later, waist-deep.
 In the millennium to come, the waters of life will be deep enough to swim in (Ezek 47:3-6).
 Alternatively the deepening signifies the progress of Christ’s rule during the millennium itself, for ‘of the increase of his government there will be no end’.
 Since the river is for all nations, it flows also westward (Zech 14:8).

-Regarding the Feast of Tabernacles Israel is commanded: “On the first day you shall take the fruit of majestic trees, branches of palm trees and boughs of leafy trees and willows of the brook, and you shall rejoice before the Lord your God seven days” (Lev 23:40).
-Israel is to rejoice, because God has included the nations in his purposes for Israel.
+Israel was instructed to celebrate the Feast of Tabernacles in this way: “On the first day you shall take the fruit of majestic trees, branches of palm trees and boughs of leafy trees and willows of the brook, and you shall rejoice before the Lord your God seven days” (Lev 23:40).
+Israel should rejoice, because God has included the nations in his purposes for Israel.
 He who planted and uprooted Israel will plant them again, in their own land (Isa 5:7, 61:3, Jer 24:6, 31:28, 32:41, Ezek 17:23, Amos 9:15).
-He will take them from the dust of the ground, and breathe his spirit into them, and set them in his garden, where he himself will dwell.
+He will take them from the dust of the ground, breathe his spirit into them, and set them in the land where he himself dwells.
 He will make Zion’s wilderness like the primeval garden (Isa 51:3, Ezek 36:35) and make it his sanctuary.
 The walls of the holy of holies were lined with cedar and carved with figures of cherubim, palm trees and flowers.
 This is the paradise that Paul was given a glimpse of, and which was promised to the rebel crucified next to Jesus.
 We have a glimpse of it whenever we pause to look up and search for the blackbird hidden in the foliage, that cannot but sing.

 “Truly, you are a God who hides himself, O God of Israel,” Isaiah interjected (45:15).
-God hid his face because of Israel’s sins (59:2).
+God hid his face because of Israel’s sins (59:2), and for different reasons he still does.
+Understanding that a parent’s instructions really are for our good, having the freedom to make mistakes and learn from them without the fear of chastisement, becoming parents ourselves, are elements of growing up.
+He revealed himself for a time, then went away.
+Instinctively, knowing our nakedness and his holiness, we hide ourselves from him.
 But he will hide himself no more.
-We shall see him face to face, not as now, dimly, as through a glass.
+We shall see him face to face, not as now, dimly.
 We shall know him fully, even as he knows us.